notiz-dev/notiz/content/blog/floating-form-field-with-tailwindcss.md

 </div>
 ```

-The label is again visible and the input field can be focused by taping on the label too.
+The label is again visible and the input field can be focused by taping on the label too 🐵.

 Next we are making the label float above the input using again the pseudo-class `focus-within`.
 Open your `tailwind.css` and add the following CSS selector: